 3. Shipping Notifications

 While generally automated shipping notifications are considered transactional, these emails can be much more than just a message about a shipped order.
 They have a great open rate – they represent something your customers are eagerly waiting for.
 Therefore, design these emails with care, brand them, and make your logo visible right away.
+A good email marketing platform will provide you all the tools to easily create beautiful newsletters and emails.
 Take a look at the Food52 email below – a perfectly used opportunity for lead generation with the “refer a friend” feature and a potential credit to the customer.

 4. Abandoned Cart Emails